 A: Yes, a customs broker is required in virtually every case, but it's usually the importer who chooses the broker.
 The importer can either be the consignee or a non-resident importer.
 If the importer does not have a broker for southbound freight, Estes has in-house U.S. Customs broker capabilities through Estes Forwarding Worldwide.
 You can reach them at 1-866-ESTES4U (378-3748) and press 45.

-A: The best way to set up a shipment to or from Canada is to call your local terminal and request a pickup.
+A: The best way to schedule a shipment to or from Canada is to call your local terminal and request a pickup.
 You can also call 1-866-ESTES4U (378-3748), press 43, and choose the pickup option.

 A: The Pre-Arrival Review System (PARS) is used to process customs paperwork for each individual shipment before northbound freight reaches the U.S./Canada border.
 This helps the freight to cross into Canada much more quickly.

 A: Submitting complete and accurate documents to the correct customs broker on a timely basis is critical in order for PARS to work.
-To submit your documents, scan them into one email attachment as a PDF or a TIF and email them to firstname.lastname@example.org and provide a copy for the Estes driver when he picks up the shipment.
+To submit your documents, scan them into one email attachment as a PDF or a TIF and email them to firstname.lastname@example.org and provide a copy for the Estes driver at the time of pickup.
+(See the FAQ section on Emailing Documentation below.)

 A: The best way to help ensure that your freight clears the Canada border in a timely manner is to email a PDF or TIF of your customs documentation to us as early as possible and no later than the day of pickup.
 (For next-day Canada shipments, you must email your documentation no later than 2:00 p.m. the day of pickup.)
 An auto email box at email@example.com is set up to automatically convert your documentation and transmit it to our PARS center as quickly as possible.
 Make sure that the first page of the document is the BOL with the PRO number (and barcode if possible) on it.
 Only one PRO per email is allowed.